mikejac/node-red-contrib-google-smarthome/README.md

   `Path`: Prefix for URLs provided by this module.
 Default fulfillment URL is https://example.com:3001/smarthome.
 With a
           path of "foo" this changes to https://example.com:3001/foo/smarthome.
 Same for URLs `/oauth` and `/token`.

   `Port`: TCP port of your choosing for incoming connections from Google.
-Must match what you entered in the *Google on
+Must match what you entered in the
-            Actions* project.
+          *Actions on Google* project.
 If empty, it will use the same port as Node-RED.

   `Use external SSL offload`: If enabled, SSL encryption is not used by the node and must be done elsewhere.